The Vacancy Announcement

 - Summary of work

-- Application procedures and requirements in terms of tests, job demonstrations, etc., including any documentation required by the closing date, i.e. veterans' preference documentation, etc.
+- Application procedures and requirements in terms of tests, job demonstrations, etc., including any documentation required by the closing date, such as resume, cover letter, transcripts, veterans' preference documentation, etc.

 - A statement confirming nondiscriminatory intent, such as "Equal Opportunity Employer" or an affirmative action statement